-A.2.1 Miscellaneous FOCA actions (c FOCA actions (open/in progress) FOCA.05: Safety Performance Indicators and Safety Performance Targets Objective Definition of sound Safety Performance Indicators and Targets for the FOCA safety risk areas.
-Deliverable List of Safety Performance Indicators and associated SPTs Report ("Management Cockpit") Due Date 1) 2023 2) Annually Status In progress EPAS MST (close ed) MST.0034: Ove rsight capabilities/focus area: flight time specification Objective Member States shall ensure that the Cas possess the required competence to approve and oversee the operators' flight time specification schemes.
-Deliverable Report on actions implemented to foster capabilities Due Date 2022/2023 Status Closed.
+A.2.1 Miscell A.2.1 Miscellaneous FOCA action s (implemented/closed) FOCA.05: Sa fety Performance Indicators and Safety Performance Targets Objective Definition of sound Safety Performance Indicators and Targets for the FOCA safety risk areas.
+Deliverable List of Safety Performance Indicators and associated SPTs Report ("Management Cockpit") Due Date 2023Annually Status Implemented.
+Internal document is set up and process for updating the SPIs incl. targets is in place.
+Implemented.
+The mechanism for compiling and sharing the report is in place EPAS MST (i mplemented/closed) MST.0034: 0 Oversight capabilities/focus area: flight time specification Objective Member States shall ensure that the Cas possess the required competence to approve and oversee the operators' flight time specification schemes.
+Deliverable Report on actions implemented to foster capabilities Due Date 2022/2023 Status Implemented.
 Process established.